Requesting information from us

 Freedom of Information (FOI)

-Under the Freedom of Information Act 2000, you have the right to request recorded information held by us, the right to be told whether or not we hold this information and, if we do, the right to receive this information.
+Under the Freedom of Information Act 2000, you have the right to request recorded information held by us, the right to be told whether or not we hold this information and, if we do, the right to receive this information unless it is exempt from disclosure.

-Under the Freedom of Information Act, we are also required to maintain a publication scheme identifying the information we already publish
+Under the Freedom of Information Act, we are also required to maintain a publication scheme identifying the information we already publish.
+This can be found below.

 Our publication scheme